 - Pine nuggets also look good while enriching the soil as they break down.
 They’re easy to install and come in various sizes.
 However, they are prone to float away in heavy rain, making them not ideal for sloped areas.

 - Stone mulches are another option and can provide a unique, high impact look to your bedding areas.
-But they require a bit more maintenance to keep them looking good.
+You can even get creative and create something like a dry creek bed to also help with problem drainage areas of your yard.
+These features add a natural look to your landscape, but they require a bit more maintenance to keep them looking good.

 There are lots of thing s to consider when choosing the right mulch.
 Whichever material you choose, adding mulch to your landscaping is a key step both from a design and functional perspective.